therootcompany/greenlock-express.js/README.md

 * `opts.version` set to `v01` for Let's Encrypt v1 or `draft-11` for Let's Encrypt v2 (mistakenly called ACME v2)
 * `opts.email` The default email to use to accept agreements.
 * `opts.agreeTos` When set to `true`, this always accepts the LetsEncrypt TOS.
 When a string it checks the agreement url first.
+* `opts.communityMember` Join the community to get notified of important updates and help make greenlock better
 * `opts.approveDomains` can be either of:
   * An explicit array of allowed domains such as `[ 'example.com', 'www.example.com' ]`
   * A callback `function (opts, certs, cb) { cb(null, { options: opts, certs: certs }); }` for setting `email`, `agreeTos`, `domains`, etc (as shown in usage example above)